dreamingblackcat/mmunicode_rails/README.md

 ##LICENSE

-The project is under GPL license.
+The project is under GNU LESSER GENERAL PUBLIC LICENSE.
 You can view the license terms [here](LICENSE.txt).